 I think this self-centredness is likely a common condition among unmarried people, particularly for men.
 The world basically revolves around you when you are a young bachelor eager to stand on top of the world.
 I can honestly say that I was quite selfish and lacking in almost all human virtues.
 I went through life thinking I had life figured out, and that I "knew it all".
 It was an arrogant and selfish existence with the world revolving around me.

 I obviously can't speak for all unmarried men, but I suspect that being selfish and focused only on oneself is an inherent condition for single people.
 Ayn Rand got it completely wrong by elevating selfishness to a virtue.
 On the contrary, selfishness is evil.
 It stems from one of the seven capital sins: greed or avarice.
-In the short clip below, Dennis Prager shares what he thinks of Ayn Rand.

 I don't think that cohabitation can make a man any better.
 In this regard, marriage is unique.
 Cohabitation allows for an easy "no strings attached", "throw in the towel" mindset, which prevents true emotional bonding and cementing of the relationship.
 The level of commitment is simply weaker in cohabitation.